KediDili/VanillaPlusProfessions/features.md

 ### Starfall
 Chance for star shards to spawn as forage in the evening for 1-7 days.
+Note: Airyn's Star Fragments may spawn with this talent too!

 ### Desert Bloom
 Chance for flowers to spawn in Calico Desert on rainy days in Pelican Town.